Tengfei-Wang/HFGI/README.md

 for alignment details.

 ### Inference
 Modify `inference.sh` according to the follwing instructions, and run:
+(It is possibly slow for the first-time running.)
 ```
 bash inference.sh
 ```